FAIRmat-NFDI/AreaC-DOC-H5MD-for-NOMAD/docs/file_structure/particles.md

 is computed as $R_{ik} = r_{ik} + L_k a_{ik}$, where $\vec r_i$ is taken
 from `position`, $\vec a_i$ is taken from `image`, and $\vec L$ from `box/edges`. -->

-`velocity`
-:   An element that contains the velocities for each particle as a vector of
-    `Float` or `Integer` type.

-`force`
-:   An element that contains the total forces (i.e., the accelerations
-    multiplied by the particle mass) for each particle as a vector of `Float` or `Integer` type.

-`mass`
-:   An element that holds the mass for each particle as a scalar of `Float`
-    type.

 `species`
 :   **(currently unused in H5MD-NOMAD)** An element that describes the species for each particle, i.e., its